 Next to the Maison Dieu is the Grade II* listed Maison Dieu House, built in 1665 as the residence of the Agent Victualler and now the offices of Dover Town Council.
 Outside you can see a small Garden of Remembrance housing the People of Dover War Memorial, which was unveiled in 1924 and has later Second World war additions.

-The Maison Dieu will close in September 2021 for a two-year programme of conservation and restoration work, so that future visitors can enjoy Burges’s unique decorative features.
+In September 2021 the Maison Dieu closed for a two-year programme of conservation and restoration work, so that future visitors can enjoy Burges’s unique decorative features.

 A new History Room and a regular programme of guided tours have been created at Dover Town Hall as a pilot project by the Dover Town Hall Refurbishment Steering Group to improve the interpretation of this magnificent 800-year-old building in the heart of Dover.